ashishlodaya123/Agentic-AI-project/README.md

 4. Configuration is managed through `app/core/config.py`
 5. External API integrations are handled in `app/utils/medical_apis.py`
 6. External API calls can be toggled with `ENABLE_EXTERNAL_APIS` setting
+7. Medical imaging analysis can be enabled with `ENABLE_MEDICAL_IMAGING_ANALYSIS` setting

 ### Frontend Development